 It’s highly effective: Experts estimate livestream shopping will generate $25 billion in the U.S. alone in 2023.

 What Is Livestream Shopping?

-If you’ve ever watched a home shopping network like QVC, you’re probably familiar with the theory behind livestream shopping.
+So, let’s discuss what this looks like in practice.
+If you’ve ever watched a home shopping network like QVC, you probably already have an answer to the question “what is live shopping?” because it’s been in American living rooms for years.
 A presenter showcases a product, which you can purchase during the broadcast.

 That said, there are a couple of big ways livestream shopping improves upon the traditional home shopping experience.

 For one thing, it’s far more interactive.
 While home shopping channels allow viewers to call in, livestream shopping enables the audience to interact through comments, likes, polls, and more.
-For example, anyone watching the stream can ask a question about the product or request that the host show it from a different angle.
+For example, anyone watching the stream can ask a question about the product or request that the host show it from a different angle using chat functions.

 In the United States, livestream shopping is currently used mostly by small, direct-to-consumer brands, including a handful of celebrities like Catherine Zeta-Jones.
 She sells her line of makeup products via the talkshoplive platform.

 Livestream shopping isn’t limited to any specific product category (although it’s almost all B2C).
 A quick browse of categories on CommentSold, a livestream shopping platform used by more than 3,000 retailers, includes:

 - women’s retail

 - direct selling